Blog

 Why Inconsistent Signals Break Local GEO

 Answer engines learn about your local business not only from your website but also from all other possible sources that are either associated with your company or somehow point to it — Google Business Profiles, marketplace account, directories, reviews, social platforms, to name a few.
+When those sources conflict, the model does not “average” the truth.
+It flags uncertainty.
+And there is no such thing as a small uncertainty.

 That is why the goal is simple but demanding: eliminate inconsistencies and strengthen the core components that make entity clarity possible.
+Like in the case of NAP but on a larger scale.

 The Core Components of Entity Clarity